How to become a good bootcamp instructor

 In all your sessions be sure to conduct a risk assessment (‘what if’).
 What if an ankle is turned during intervals, what if a hamstring is strained during sprints, what if someone hurts their wrist during boxercise, etc.

 And always encourage proper rest and recuperation.
 Get them to stretch out their limbs, massage their aches and to listen to their bodies.
+We’ve negotiated a discount code for Healsage massage guns, if you have clients who regularly complain of sore and aching limbs.

 As a companion to the above point is scaling.